dcos/dcos-ui/README.md

 ### Integration tests

-We want to guarantee that our project DCOS UI works as it should within DCOS as a product.
-To do this we want our integration tests to run against a DCOS cluster.
+We want to guarantee that our project DC/OS UI works as it should within DC/OS as a product.
+To do this we want our integration tests to run against a DC/OS cluster.
 For example we want to test that when an slave fails in a cluster, the UI visually shows this slave failure.
 A different example is validating that when a new service is installed on a cluster it will show up in the services page.

 ##### Setup Instructions: